Give your kids something they will want, need, wear and read with the 4 Christmas gift rule!

 Instead, it’s a gift that represents something you love about each of their personalities.

-For example, my oldest is a very analytical thinker, so his gifts of love were often things like a chess set for kids or an electronic snap circuit board.
+For example, my oldest is a very analytical thinker, so his gifts of love were often things like a chess set for kids or an electronic snap circuits board.

 Often gifts of love can be personalized – sometimes with something as simple as a handwritten dedication on the inside of a special book.